-The rsa-shal Signing Algorithm computes a message hash as described in Section 3.7 below using SHA-1 [FIPS.180-2.2002] as the hash-alg.
-That hash is then signed by the signer using the RSA algorithm (defined in PKCS#1 version 1.5 [RFC3447]) as the crypt-alg and the signer's private key.
+The rsa-shal Signing Algorithm computes a message hash as described in Section 3.7 using SHA-1 [FIPS-180-3-2008] as the hash-alg.
+That hash is then signed by the Signer using the RSA algorithm (defined in Public-Key Cryptography Standards (PKCS) #1 version 1.5 [RFC3447]) as the crypt-alg and the Signer's private key.
 The hash MUST NOT be truncated or converted into any form other than the native binary form before being signed.
 The signing algorithm SHOULD use a public exponent of 65537.